-Delivering quality audits is absolutely core to our purpose and fundamental to building trust.
+Quality remains at the heart of everything we do and delivering quality audits is absolutely core to our purpose and fundamental to building trust.
+There are many stakeholders who rely on us to exercise objectivity and impartiality when performing audits.
 During the challenges of the last 12 months, brought on by the COVID-19 pandemic, geopolitical tensions, uncertainties in the capital markets and issues faced by certain industry sectors, we have continued to perform rigorous and challenging audits.
-Our audit teams have adapted bringing solutions to complex issues, maintaining agility and resilience against challenges, and embracing human ingenuity and technology innovation.
+Our audit teams have adapted - bringing solutions to complex issues, maintaining agility and resilience against challenges, and embracing human ingenuity and technology innovation.